City Year Kansas City Board

 Currently, Jon serves as a Board Member for City Year and the KCPS Foundation.
 He also serves in an advisory capacity to several other education improvement efforts related to early learning and school quality.
 Jon was recognized as one of Ingram’s magazine’s 40 under 40 in 2016.
 Jon and his wife, Allyson have two children, Ellery and Owen, and live in Kansas City’s historic Longfellow neighborhood.

 Prior to joining Global Prairie, Lily had a successful career in the pharmaceutical industry, working in sales and marketing at two of the world’s largest companies in Boston, MA.
-Lily is a current member of the Civic Council of Greater Kansas City’s Kansas City Tomorrow program and an alumnus of the Greater Kansas City Chamber of Commerce Centurions Program.
+Lily is an alumnus of the Civic Council of Greater Kansas City’s Kansas City Tomorrow program and the Greater Kansas City Chamber of Commerce Centurions Program.
 Previously, Lily served on the board of the Women’s Employment Network where she helped to usher in a new financial literacy program.
 She is a founding member, and former board of trustee member for the Hope Funds for Cancer Research based in New York, NY and Newport, RI.
-Lily was instrumental in engaging a younger generation of committed supporters and active Board members.
-From 2006-2008, Lily helped run the Leader Within program – designed to empower 5th grade girls to find their voice at the Boston Renaissance Charter School.

-Lily is a native Rhode Islander.
+Lily is a native of Newport, Rhode Island but has called Kansas City home for more than 10 years.
 She earned a Bachelor of Science degree in biology and communications from the University of Richmond.
-She lives in Kansas City with her husband and two children.
+She lives in Kansas City with her husband Paul and their three children.

 Anita Newton currently serves as the Chief Innovation Officer of CommunityAmerica.
 Her mission is to create digital products and services that will deliver peace of mind for its members.
 The lab has received numerous awards and their work has been mentioned in USA Today, Forbes, KCBJ.